 Do mobile phones make travel better?

-As I travel around Southeast Asia today, I wonder: How much does this constant connection in the palm of our hands actually enhance our travel experience?
+As I travel around Southeast Asia today, I wonder: How much does this constant connection in the palm of our hands actually improve our travel experience?
 And how much does it deter from the feeling of adventure and freedom that makes us travel in the first place?

 Do Mobile Phones Take the Adventure out of Travel?

-I don’t know about you, but the desire to travel comes from a hankering within me to experience things for myself.
-To smell and feel a place.
 I want to be challenged.
 I want it to be difficult.
 The very fact that you give me TripAdvisor and tell me what the best restaurant in town is, and give me Google Maps to show me exactly how to get there, makes it less exciting for me.

 “Just don’t use it then!”
 You say.
 Of course, I can ignore it – and I do.
 I get a kick out of finding backstreet eateries that you won’t find online.
 Do I enjoy them all the more simply because they are not online?
 Yes, I probably do.
-Now, I know that technology has made travel more accessible and affordable for millions of people all over the world.
-Facebook, Skype and Whatsapp make it easier for people to keep in touch while they travel.
-(I couldn’t live abroad if I didn’t have a reliable way to keep in touch with my Mum.)

 However, when we really examine what human’s want and need to feel happy and good about themselves, is all the information and instant access to the Internet via our mobile phones getting in the way of what we really look for when we travel?